Guide To A Sustainable Thanksgiving

 • Shop with a plan.
 Think about portion sizes and plan accordingly.

 • Use up ingredients you may already have in your refrigerator before buying more.
 Remember that expiration dates on labels don’t always relate to food safety.
 They often are the food producer’s suggestions for peak quality.
-If food smells, looks and tastes okay, it probably is.
+Check the USDA’s FoodKeeper for a guide to how long food available in the United States will keep the pantry, refrigerator or freezer.

 • Prepare less by cutting recipes in half.
 If you can’t have Thanksgiving without sweet potato casserole, but also would like to make five other traditional side dishes, consider making a half recipe for one or most of the dishes, instead of full recipes.
 Tips for halving recipes can be found here and here.